takleung/ocp-keda-redis/README.md

 do
    redis-cli -h $REDIS_CLUSTER_IP -p 17750 -a $REDIS_PASSWORD LPUSH mylist item1 item2 item3 item4 item5
 done

-# You should see the scaledJob has been triggered.
+<-- You should see the scaledJob has been triggered.

+# Clean up data
 - redis-cli -h $REDIS_CLUSTER_IP -p 17750 -a $REDIS_PASSWORD DEL mylist
 - oc delete project $CURRENT_PROJECT